 A simple exercise of orientation can help calm your Vagus nerve.
 By simply noticing where abouts in a room you are sitting and noting what is immediately around you?
 What colours you can see?
-Can you can send your gaze beyond where you are and into a distance and focus there for a moment all the way to the horizon if you are able.
+Then can you can send your gaze beyond where you are and into a distance and focus there for a moment all the way to the horizon if you are able.
 This can shift your perspective and centre you in the present moment?

 Anything closed in like screens and small rooms tend to make you feel closed in as well.
 Moving your gaze beyond your immediate area to a window or out to the horizon can calm breathing and heart rate.
 Also slowing eye movement helps with calming and rapid eye movements can be an indicator for stress.

 We are always looking for instant and fast paced changes to health and lifestyle.
 The quick fix.
 This is not the pace that the Parasympathetic Nervous system or the Vagus Nerve work.
 Any changes need to slow relaxed and manageable to be effective.
 With this in mind here are some Kinesiology goals which may help improve you’re health and stress levels.